Puppies are wonderful gifts in our lives. They bring so much joy and adventure to every day.

 Block Any Standing Water

 Puppies can swim and have fun with water when supervised.
-They shouldn’t be allowed near areas that have standing water when you aren’t there to watch them.
+They shouldn’t be allowed near areas with standing water when you aren’t there to watch them.

 Assemble Contact Numbers

-You should have any and all emergency contact numbers for your puppy assembled and posted in at least one part of your home.
+You should have emergency contact numbers for your puppy assembled and posted in at least one part of your home.
 Your vet, a vet hospital, and poison control are all good numbers to have.

 Even a house-trained puppy will have accidents occasionally because they are young and still learning to hold it.